 Xabier Cid – is a level 4 UK Athletics official who has officiated at the Commonwealth Games.

-John Owens – is club president and volunteer with Springburn Harriers.
+John Owens – is a coach with Shettleston Harriers.

-Karen Wallace – Inclusion and diversity manager at SCRA (Scottish Children’s Reporter Administration) with extensive experience of inclusive working practices and legal compliance
+Karen Wallace – Inclusion and diversity manager with extensive experience of inclusive working practices and legal compliance

 Graeme Stewart – Club Development Officer at Harmeny AC, experience of equality law and working with organisations such as SCORE (Strengthening Communities for Race Equality) Scotland.